10+ most beautiful road trips in Spain you should do at least once in your life!

 What is spectacular about these mountains is that they sit less than 15 km from the Cantabrian Sea.
 This road trip crosses three autonomous regions of Spain, including Cantabria, León, and Asturias.

-Start from Santander, Spain’s port town with tons of seafood tapas bars and plenty of options to rent a car.
+Start from Santander, Spain’s port town with tons of tapas bars, and plenty of options to rent a car.
 Stop by Fuente Dé, to zip up the cable car and get fantastic views of the mountains.
 Sleep in Potes, the adorable medieval village surrounded cozily by the mountainous backdrop.

 The next morning, head to the breathtaking Cares Gorge, one of the most popular day hikes in the entire National Park.
 But first, stop by one of the many viewpoints like San Glorio.